How to Write a Powerful College Application Essay

 For instance, if a student has few extracurriculars, they might use the essay to explain that they used that time to work a minimum wage job to finance a college fund.
-Maybe a student’s GPA dropped drastically during one semester because of a life-altering event—the essay is an opportunity to discuss how that event may have negatively affected their grades but tremendously shifted their perspective of life.
+Maybe a student’s GPA dropped drastically during one semester because of a life-altering event, a student’s—the essay is an opportunity to discuss how that event may have dropped their grades but tremendously shifted their perspective of life.

-Admissions boards are looking for students who can effectively communicate about their life, work, and learning philosophies.
-This helps the board get to know each applicant as a student and a human, and it can help them determine if each student is a good fit for the university or college.
+Admissions boards are looking for students that are able to communicate about their life, work, and learning philosophies effectively.
+This helps the board get to know each applicant as both a student and a human, and it can help them determine if each student is a good fit for the university or college.

 So what’s the best approach to writing college essays?
 The list below outlines a tried and true approach for tackling the college application essay.
-(Don’t worry, we will explore each section more in-depth later in this article.)
+(Don’t worry, each section will be explored more in-depth later in this article.)

 An Overview of the Process of Writing a College Application Essay

-- Research schools for their values, culture, and vision: Applicants must understand the values, culture, and vision of the schools they’re interested in.
-While some applicants may have done this research, now is the time to dive deeper.
+- Research schools for their values, culture, and vision: It’s crucial for applicants to understand the values, culture, and vision of the schools where they plan on applying.
+Many applicants have probably already taken this step when deciding where they want to apply, but now is the time to dive deeper.
 Look into how the schools invest in education, what campus life looks like, and what the cultural makeup of the surrounding community is.
-This research will show admissions boards that applicants are serious about applying to their schools.
+This research will show admissions boards that an applicant is serious about applying to their school.

-- Brainstorm significant moments with life-changing implications: Every applicant should brainstorm anything in their life about which they could write a powerful statement.
-It could be as simple as a reoccurring meal with a grandmother or as disruptive as an international move.
-No matter what each applicant chooses, it’s important to brainstorm stories unique to their life and to present their worldview.
+- Brainstorm significant moments with life-changing implications: Next, every applicant should brainstorm anything in their life about which they could write a substantial statement.
+It could be as simple as the recurring meal with a grandmother or as disruptive as an international move.
+No matter what each applicant chooses, it’s important to brainstorm stories that are unique to their life and present their world view.

 - Start writing!
 Start EARLY: Arguably, the most important step of the process is the writing portion!
 A student might not feel confident in their topic, and that’s okay.
-Throughout the process, essays are edited and revised numerous times, and a topic might even completely change (multiple times).
-Every applicant should start that first draft to help get over the tallest hurdle.
+Throughout the process, the essay will be revised and edited numerous times and a topic might even completely change (multiple times).
+Every applicant should just start that first draft to help get over the tallest hurdle.

-- Evaluate the first draft and consider the strongest pieces: Once completed, sit with it for a while and find the best parts.
+- Evaluate the first draft and consider the strongest pieces: Once that first draft is done, sit with it for a while and find the best parts.
 Remember to focus on what works in the essay and move forward positively with the upcoming drafts.
 If an applicant beats themself up over the parts that didn’t work, they won’t be a very productive writer.
 Take note of the strongest aspects of the paper and work on highlighting and incorporating them in the next draft.

-- Revise, edit, and rewrite to the point of comfort: Next comes the opportunity to revise, edit, and rewrite.
-To be clear, revising is the process of re-examining the work and making changes.
-Editing means choosing which elements to cut out to make the work more clear and concise.
+- Revise, edit, and rewrite to a point of comfort: Next comes the opportunity to revise, edit, and rewrite.
+Just to be clear, revising is the process of re-examining the work and making changes.
+Editing means choosing which elements can be cut out to make the work more clear and concise.
 Rewriting requires trucking along and writing each new next draft.

 - Revise, edit, and rewrite again until you land on a final draft that you love: Keep on at those last couple of steps until the piece feels finished.
 There will always be things to improve, but eventually, the essay will reach a point of satisfaction.
-Then each student can focus on celebrating their beautiful essay and leave the writing anxiety at the door.
+Then each student can focus on celebrating the beautiful essay they wrote and can leave the writing anxiety at the door.